petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/configuring-claritys-site.md

 1. Click *Save*.

-Together, these configurations help Clarity’s enterprise website fulfill its intended purpose: promoting their products to their international audience.
+Together, these configurations help Clarity's enterprise website fulfill its intended purpose: promoting their products to their international audience.
 Liferay provides many other site configurations, including cookie handling, session timeouts, and SEO.
 For now, these configurations satisfy Clarity's basic needs.

 Before moving further, let's update the default home page and landing page for Clarity's instance.